-Bench Testing the Air Locker 4.10 To test the Air Locker, when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage.
-Check all fittings and the seal housing for air leaks.
-Rotate the differential carrier by turning the pinion flange whilst applying air pressure.
+4.11 Bench Testing the Air Locker

+☐ To test the Air L ocker, when 62 0kPa [90 PSI] s shop air is a pplied to the seal housing g tube, the Air L ocker should er ngage.

+- Check all fittings and the seal housing for air leaks. - Rotate the differential carrier by turning the pinion flange whilst applying air pressure.

 NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (ARB part # ALTG01).
-Once 620 KPA [90 PSI] is reached close the valve. disconnect the air hose, and watch to see if there is any drop in pressure.
+Once 620 KPA [90 PSI] is reached close the valve, disconnect the air hose, and watch to see if there is any drop in pressure.
 If so, this will indicate an air leak.
 (Fig.15.)
-Figure 15.

 If a leak is found to be present, spray a soap and water mixture onto the bulkhead air fitting.
 Bubbles should appear at any leak points.

 NOTE: Do not spray this soapy mixture inside the differential.
-Check that leaky fittings have been adequately tightened.

-NOTE: Do not overtighten fittings.

-Disassemble, clean threads, and reapply thread sealant if leaking persists.

-If a leak is found at the seal housing, carefully remove the seal housing assembly and examine the O-rings.
+4 Installing the Air Locker ☐ Check that leaky fittings have been adequately tightened.
+NOTE: Do not overtighten fittings. ☐ Disassemble, clean threads, and reapply thread sealant if leaking persists. ☐ If a leak is found at the seal housing, carefully remove the seal housing assembly and examine the O-rings.
 Be very careful with the O-rings and check for defects, damage, wear, or presence of foreign material in the O-ring grooves.
 Replace if necessary.

-4.11 Reinstalling the Differential and Axles USII ng an appropriate sealant or gasket, reinstall the cover plate. nstall the differential housing to the vehicle according to your icle service manual. ert both axles fully into the housing, engaging the splines, and gently tap them inwards.
-NOTE Be careful not to damage the axle shaft oil seals when installing the axles.
-Support the axle's entire weight where possible.
-Rei nstall the drive shaft.
+4.12 Reinstalling the Differential and Axles ☐ Insert both axles fully into the housing, engaging the splines, and then gently tap them inwards.
+NOTE: Be careful not to damage the axle shaft oil seals when installing the axles.
+Support the axle's entire weight where possible. ☐ Using an appropriate sealant or gasket, reinstall the cover plate. ☐ Reinstall the differential housing to the vehicle according to your vehicle service manual. ☐ Reinstall the drive shaft.☐ Reinstall the CV joints to the axles.